 Allotments across the Borough will remain open, however, please ensure that social distancing measures are followed (remaining at least 2 metres apart from others).
 We will keep allotments under review to ensure that visitor numbers don’t exceed a safe number to maintain social distancing.

-Businesses re-opened in the Borough
+Businesses re-opening in the Borough

 Some businesses across the Borough have updated their trading details and opening hours as a result of the coronavirus pandemic.
 If a company is in the position to open or continue trading it might be with a slightly amended service or opening hours.

 In Eastleigh centre there are a range of shops and businesses still operating, a full list is available here and will be updated regularly.
+As of Monday 15 June, 'non-essential' shops can reopen.
+Eastleigh Town Centre has been partially pedestrianised and additional signage will be in place throughout the Borough's retail areas to aid social distancing.

 - Tea with a Twist community meetups at the Old School House, Hedge End, have been suspended until further notice